popslovesmusic/book/Book2_Applications_and_Extensions/04_BlackHole_HorizonImprinting.md

 **Boundary conditions.**
 *   x→+∞: purely outgoing radiation.
-*   x→−∞ (near-horizon cavity): outgoing toward the horizon, with **partial reflection** R from a microscopic structure encoded by prime shells.
+*   x→−∞ (near-horizon cavity): outgoing toward the horizon, with **partial reflection** R from a microscopic structure described by a prime-indexed shell model.
 We operationalize this as an *effective, frequency-dependent reflectivity* R(f) applied at a proxy inner boundary x=xH.

 ### **4.2.
 Time-domain scheme (convolutional memory)**